zyanislam/chatapp/README.md

 9. Connect your Metamask wallet to the application and start chatting with other users.

-10. Remember to reset your account everytime you change the account in Metamask extension to make sure there is no sorts of error in transaction.
+10. Remember to reset your account everytime you change the account in Metamask extension to make sure there is no sort of error in the transaction.
 To do that
     Go to **Seetings** > **Advanced** > **'Reset account' button**.